bdeckard92/dupUT/01-Class-Content/08-Project-1/README.md

 ## Overview

 Welcome to the second week of Project 1!
 This week, you will continue to work on your group project to build a front-end web application from scratch.
 As you wrap up your project, be prepared to give a presentation during the last class day of this module.
-Use the [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing) to prepare for the presentation.
+Use the [project presentation template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing) to prepare for the presentation.

 You will also update your professional materials, including your portfolio, GitHub profile, resume, and LinkedIn profile.